shouryaj98/Pratikriya/README.md

 Having an integrated app ensures that their concerns are addressed to the authorities.

-Please note that you will find two source codes one for Pratikriya and one for Pratikriya Receiver.Both of these are separate apps , one for sending the information regrading an accident ie Pratikriya and the other (Pratikriya Receiver) will be for receiving the notification regarding any accident along with the location ( as mentioned this app will be given to police and hospitals).
+Please note that you will find two source codes one for Pratikriya and one for Pratikriya Receiver.
+Both of these are separate apps ,one for sending the information regrading an accident ie Pratikriya and the other (Pratikriya Receiver) will be for receiving the notification regarding any accident along with the location ( as mentioned this app will be given to police and hospitals).
 3 links in total -
 * https://github.com/dhruvrnaik/script_apicall
 * https://github.com/shouryaj98/PratikriyaReceive